Mastering Essay Writing in UPSC Mains: Tips, Strategies, and FAQs

 - Originality: Fresh perspectives and unique arguments fetch higher marks.

-1. What is the importance of the essay paper in UPSC Mains?
+1. Why is the essay paper important in UPSC Mains?

 The essay paper holds significant importance in UPSC Mains as it is worth 250 marks.
 It evaluates an aspirant's ability to express ideas, analyze issues critically, and present balanced perspectives.
 High marks in the essay paper can be a game-changer in the overall ranking.

-2. How many essays are required in the UPSC Mains essay paper?
+2. How many essays do I need to write in the UPSC Mains exam?

 The essay paper requires candidates to write two essays—one from each of the two sections.
 Each essay typically has a word limit of 1000-1200 words.

-3. What type of topics are asked in the UPSC essay paper?
+3. What kind of topics are asked in the UPSC essay paper?

 The topics range from: